Samantha Ratnam: Early life

-Born in England and raised in Sri Lanka, Samantha Ratnam and her family left the country after the 'Black July' 1983 riots in Colombo that gave rise to 30-year Sri Lankan Civil War between the government and Liberation Tigers of Tamil Eelam, a Tamil separatist group.
+Born in England and raised in Sri Lanka to a Tamil family Samantha Ratnam and her family left the country after the 'Black July' 1983 riots in Colombo that gave rise to 30-year Sri Lankan Civil War between the government and Liberation Tigers of Tamil Eelam, a Tamil separatist group.
 The family eventually settled in Australia in 1989 after spending time in Europe and Canada.

 At the time of settlement in Australia, she held both British citizenship (by birth) and Sri Lankan citizenship (by registration).
 She became an Australian citizen in 1992, resulting in an automatic loss of her Sri Lankan citizenship under Sri Lankan laws.
 She then continued to hold both Australian and British citizenships until she renounced her British citizenship in March 2016.

 From 1995 to 2001 Samantha Ratnam completed a Bachelor of Arts and a Bachelor of Social Work (Honours) from the University of Melbourne.
 In 2014, she completed her Doctor of Philosophy, titled 'Young people and global citizenship: New possibilities for civic participation', also from the University of Melbourne.

 Ratnam has worked in various roles in assisting migrants and asylum seekers including at the Asylum Seeker Resource Centre, in the fields of drug and alcohol rehabilitation, mental health and international development.
 In April 2014, Samantha Ratnam explained in The Indian Sun, an online publication for the Australian-Indian community how she is a product of diaspora and her motivations for entering politics.